s265350/django-steam/README.md

 Download the *Docker CLI tool* or the *Docker application* (best) from the website: **https://www.docker.com**.

-Open the terminal in the *django-steam-vue/backend* folder and run this script to build and run the server:
+Open the terminal in the *django-steam-vue* folder and run this script to build and run the server:

-`bash ./runwithdocker.sh`
+`bash ./backend/run_docker.sh`

 Note (temporarly): you can **NOT** run postgres in Docker since it prevents containers to communicate (do **NOT** set the **USE_POSTGRES** flag in the *.env* file).
 If you want to use posgres you have to run the server in the terminal.